GregTroar/OpsLog/README.md

 ## Net control

-- **Directed-net logging** (Tools → Net): a global roster (`nets.json`) plus an in-memory active session — check stations in, then log the whole net at once using the CAT frequency.
+- **Directed-net logging** (Tools → Net): a global roster (`nets.json`) plus an in-memory active session — check stations in, then log them individually or the whole net at once (**Log everyone**) using the CAT frequency. **Drag & drop** between the two lists (roster → on-air starts a QSO, on-air → roster logs it), and after each log the next on-air station is selected automatically so you can chain contacts.

 ## Appearance & language